svecosystem/runed/sites/docs/src/content/utilities/previous.md

 ---
 title: Previous
-description: Holds the previous value of a getter.
+description: A utility that tracks and provides access to the previous value of a reactive getter.
 category: State
 ---

 <script>
 import Demo from '$lib/components/demos/previous.svelte';
 </script>

+The `Previous` utility creates a reactive wrapper that maintains the previous value of a getter function.
+This is particularly useful when you need to compare state changes or implement transition effects.

 ## Demo